 Most Valuable Beanie Babies:

-- Princess Bear – Based on the tragedy of Princess Dianna’s death, this bear is rare and worth $500,000.
+- Princess Bear – Based on the tragedy of Princess Dianna’s death, this bear is one of the rarest and worth $500,000.

 - Bubbles – This cute yellow and black fish has been updated many times, making some versions of worth $129,000+.